ramapcsx2/gbs-control/README.md

 5. Now you're ready to build and upload the firmware.

-## Web-interface
+## WebUI

 Make sure the latest version of ```node-js``` installed on your machine.
 The following will do all the preparations automatically and it's the same in all environments, however the conversion scripts for Windows are not ready yet (see: public/scripts).

 ### Using Platformio IDE (recommended)

-You can use "Platform - Build Filesystem Image" command in Platformio menu to get the web-interface re-generated.
-Either you may use the direct method described below.
+You can use "Platform - Build or Upload Filesystem Image" command in Platformio menu to get the web-interface re-generated and uploaded.
+Either you may use the manual method described below.

-### Using Arduino IDE and others
+### Manually build WebUI

 If any changes were made, run the following command in Project root directory to update the web-interface:

 ```
 npm run build
 ```

+#### Uploading via Arduino IDE

+1. Download the latest release of (ESP8266LittleFS.jar](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases).
+2. Copy JAR file into your Arduino tools directory (see: "Preferences - Sketchbook location" + tools)
+3. Restart Arduino IDE, open [gbs-control.ino](./gbs-control.ino) file.
+4. From the Tools menu, select “ESP8266 LittleFS Data Upload“.
+The contents of [/data](./data/) directory will be converted into a binary image file and the upload process will begin.

 ## OTA update